egienvalue/Embedded_Interview/BehaviorQuestion.md

 ### Tell me a little bit about youself
 I am Jun.
 Currently, I am the second year master student in the university of michigan.
 My major is electrical and computer engineering.
-I have done many interesting projects realted firmware development during my internship and master education.
+I have done many interesting projects involved in firmware development during my internship and master education.
 Last summer, I worked at Alibaba as a firmware engineer intern.
 And I participated in embedded software development of several commercial product such as Cainiao Box and Warehouse sensors.
 During the master education, I have done projectst related to wirless sensor network, processor design, and compiler design.
 So, I am very familiar with C/C++, Python, RTOS, different serial communication protocol, and Bluetooth.

 ### Asked by Interviewer